CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/faq.md

   	* Wait for the machine to enter ACTIVE state via Openstack API: `openstack server show <openstack-server-id> -f json | jq -r .status`.
   	* After VM is in ACTIVE state try to open connection to SSH port with timeout of approx. 5 seconds and period of at least 30 seconds.

-  	To access other VMs on the same cloud internal network (once ssh connection to 1st is established):
+  	To access other VMs on the same cloud internal network (once SSH connection to 1st is established):

   	* The recommended method is to create an SSH VPN using sshuttle with `sshuttle -r user@<public-ip-jump> 10.0.0.0/24`
-  	* Address all internal virtual servers with their internal address (CIDR 10.0.0.0/24) and use the 1st (jump / bastion) machine with the public address as an SSH proxy.
+  	* Address all internal virtual servers with their internal address (CIDR 10.0.0.0/24) and use the 1st (jump/bastion) machine with the public address as an SSH proxy.
   	* Follow the same steps to connect – first wait for ACTIVE state and then try a port connection.

 	## How to check, whether you are blocked

 	Run the following bash script from the machine, where you believe you got blocked (A), and also from another one located in another IP network segment (B, for instance VM in other cloud):

 	```sh